airalab/robonomics-wiki/docs/virtual-devices.md

 ## Install integration

 To use virtual devices you need to install ["demo" integration](https://www.home-assistant.io/integrations/demo/).
-To do this, you should add next string to your configuration file:
+To do this, you should edit your configuration file.

-Go to configuration folder, which you provide due configuration process.
-In this folder you will find folder with name "homeassistant". go inside it.
-Open `configuration.yaml` file with text editor under **root** user and insert next string in it:
+Go to the configuration folder, which you provided during the configuration process.
+In this folder, you will find a folder named "homeassistant".
+Go inside it.
+Open the `configuration.yaml` file with a text editor under the **root** user and insert the following line into it:

 <code-helper copy>